 Languages have played a crucial role in my professional life, from the very start.
 After my secondary school, back in the eighties, I started as a teacher.
 Dutch and English.
 I loved teaching but was more interested in sales and marketing.
 Selling advertising space for a local magazine and then becoming chief editor opened doors.

-My first contacts with advertising agencies excited me.
+My first contact with advertising agencies excited me.
 I started as an account executive for Sony at DDB Brussels halfway the nineties.
 In 1998, I had the honour to work for the hottest agency in Belgium: Duval Guillaume.

 As an account manager for Douwe Egberts and Telenet, I had the most amazing experiences with great people making great work.
 Selling campaigns was thrilling, but creating them attracted me even more.
 And even though I was surrounded by the best copywriters in the country, I noticed that every agency needed freelancers to get all the work done.
 I realized the importance of freelance copywriters and decided to become one.
 So I became independent on the first of January, 2000.